abillyt/nickvoicewebcollab/README.md

 # This is a website collaboration repository.
 All content created here is property of njm1108 and abillyt.
+Current url: voiceshorts.com

 Video opening to campfire with audio, VO ending in the name of the site ("alright now, Listen here...") <br>
 Pan or zoom out to stars/sky interface <br>